Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Phantom Warrior (COS).md

 "languages": "any languages it knew in life"
 "cr": "3"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The phantom warrior can see 60 feet into the Ethereal Plane when it is\
+- "desc": "The phantom warrior can see 60 feet into the Ethereal Plane when it is\
     \ on the Material Plane, and vice versa."
   "name": "Ethereal Sight"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The phantom warrior can move through other creatures and objects as if\
+- "desc": "The phantom warrior can move through other creatures and objects as if\
     \ they were difficult terrain.
-It takes dice: 1d10|avg (1d10) force damage\
+It takes 5 (dice: 1d10|avg (1d10)) force damage\
     \ if it ends its turn inside an object."
   "name": "Incorporeal Movement"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The phantom warrior's AC accounts for its spectral armor and shield."
+- "desc": "The phantom warrior's AC accounts for its spectral armor and shield."
   "name": "Spectral Armor and Shield"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The phantom warrior makes two attacks with its spectral longsword."
+- "desc": "The phantom warrior makes two attacks with its spectral longsword."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 1d8 + 3|avg (1d8 + 3) force damage."
+    \ Hit: 7 (dice: 1d8 + 3|avg (1d8 + 3)) force damage."
   "name": "Spectral Longsword"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The phantom warrior enters the Ethereal Plane from the Material Plane,\
+- "desc": "The phantom warrior enters the Ethereal Plane from the Material Plane,\
     \ or vice versa.
 It is visible on the Material Plane while it is in the Border\
     \ Ethereal, and vice versa, yet it can't affect or be affected by anything on\
     \ the other plane."
   "name": "Etherealness"
 "source":
 - "CoS"
-"image": "5.
-Mechanics/Bestiary/Undead/token/phantom-warrior.png"
+"image": "compendium/bestiary/undead/token/phantom-warrior.png"
 ```
 ^statblock